 The VM86 mode is a special flag to the

-EFlags register, allowing a normal 16-bit DOS memory map of 640KB which is of course forwarded via paging to the actual memory - this makes it possible to run multiple DOS applications at the same time without risking the change for one application overwriting another.
+EFlags register, allowing a normal 16-bit DOS memory map of 640KB which is of course forwarded via paging to the actual memory - this makes it possible to run multiple DOS applications at the same time without risking any chance for one application to overwrite another.
 EMM386.EXE, the old known memory manager, puts the processor to that state.
 The OS performs a step-by-step watching to the process, making sure that the process won't execute something illegal (so don't expect to enter protected mode when EMM386.EXE is loaded because once you try to set the GDT with

 LGDT, you will be sacked .